-After you send a proposal it can be challenging to wait to hear whether or not you’ve landed the gig.
-If you’re wondering when you can follow up with your potential client, or what to say.
-You’re in the right place.
+After you send a proposal it's challenging to wait to hear whether or not you’ve landed the gig.
+If you’re wondering when you can follow up with your potential client, or what to say, you’re in the right place.

 Craving more business?

 Easily build proposals with the content you need, add your branding, and get approval with the click of a button.
 Start for free.